astropy/astropy/docs/modeling/fitting.rst

 This module provides wrappers, called Fitters, around some Numpy and Scipy fitting functions.
 All Fitters can be called as functions.
-They take an instance of `~astropy.modeling.ParametricModel` as input and modify `~astropy.modeling.core.ParametricModel.parameters` attribute.
+They take an instance of `~astropy.modeling.ParametricModel` as input and modify `~astropy.modeling.ParametricModel.parameters` attribute.
 The idea is to make this extensible and allow users to easily add other fitters.

-Linear fitting is done using Numpy's `~numpy.linalg.lstsq` function.
-There are currently two non-linear fitters which use `~scipy.optimize.leastsq` and `~scipy.optimize.fmin_slsqp`.
+Linear fitting is done using Numpy's `numpy.linalg.lstsq` function.
+There are currently two non-linear fitters which use `scipy.optimize.leastsq` and `scipy.optimize.fmin_slsqp`.

 The rules for passing input to fitters are: